adnankarim/computer-vision/Vehicle Counting/README.md

 # Vehicle Count using OpenCV

-Counting Vehicles using openCV with the help of Morphological Operations, Segmentation Algorithms & other image manipulation techniques.
+Counting Vehicles using openCV with the help of Morphological Operations, Segmentation Algorithm & other image manipulation techniques.

 ##  Result